pubudug/questions-and-ideas/README.md

     * Issue tracking)
 * What is the usual workflow of fixing a bug (from being reported to going into production)?
 * What is the usual workflow of implementing a feature (from being requested to going into production)?
+* Do you encoruage changing the existing code to make sure that the new feature or bug fix fits the design?
+* Before implementing a feature, do you come up with a design?
 * Is there On-call duties?
 * Is there some live monitoring of the application to help the people who are on call?
 * Do you give the possiblility to work from home?